SK-CERT/Taranis-NG/README.md

 ### Uploading the CPE and CVE dictionaries

-In order to simplify the process of writing advisories, you can have CPE dictionary preloaded in Taranis NG.
+In order to simplify the process of writing advisories, you can have CPE dictionary and a current list of CVEs preloaded in Taranis NG.

 1. Download the official CPE dictionary from [nvd.nist.gov/products/cpe](https://nvd.nist.gov/products/cpe) in gz format.